maegnes/SlimCachingManager/README.md

 SlimCachingManager
 ==================

-If you want to outsource the lifetime of your resource caches you can use the SlimCachingManager.
-It allows you to add resources (wildcard possible) to your application.
-SlimCachingManager will add the resources to your own data adapter (e.g. Database).

-The storage (ResourceHandler) stores the data for resource, etag, lifetime and expiry date and will set the HTTP headers automatically.
-If the resource is out of date you can use the gc() method tgo rebuild the cache.
+If you want to do dynamic caching of slim resources feel free to use the SlimCachingAdapter.
+You can inject resources (+ lifetime) to the ResourceMapper which should be cached.

+The data of the given recources are being stored in individual ResourceHandlers.
+You can write your own handlers by implementing the IResourceHandler Interface.
+It provides methods to read() and write() data (e.g. etag, expiry date and lifetime) for the current resource.
+It's also possible to implement a garbage collector which will remove the cache if the resource is out of date.

+Just follow the steps at the bottom of the page ("Usage").
+SlimCachingManager will set etags and expiry headers on his own.

+Have fun!

 Usage
 --------